Skretting Global

 Environmental Notes

-• This fishery is unlikely to have a significant impact on ETP species, but available data is still limited.
+• This fishery is unlikely to have a significant impact on ETP species.

 • Midwater trawls are unlikely to have a significant impact on the sea bed.